CofAndrea/js_project/README.md

 # CountMe.

-A simple java application that allows the user to increase and decrease the value of the counter by one or by ten and give the option to reset value to 0.
+A simple javaScript application that allows the user to increase and decrease the value of the counter by one or by ten and give the option to reset value to 0.

 ## Description.